-- The ARP Medical Information/Verification Form (see form DCF- F- 4070); or - Letter/memo from the physician on the physician's letterhead that includes all of the information described below.
+- The At Risk Pregnancy (ARP) Medical Information/Verification form (4070); or - Letter/memo from the physician on the physician's letterhead that includes all of the information described below.

 The required medical information/verification must be provided by the patient's physician based on the physician's medical examination of the patient.
 The physician's specialty area must be one of the following: General Medical; Family Medicine; or Obstetrics.